 Should you borrow from family and friends?

-If you are in need of some extra cash, some people shy away from things such as payday loans and overdrafts and instead opt for borrowing from their friends and family.
+If you are in need of some extra cash, some people shy away from things such as high cost loans and bank overdrafts and instead opt for borrowing from their friends and family.
 Is this wise?
 Would it just be better to take out a short term loan?

 Some people feel far too awkward, and yes, your pride may take a hit, but you will avoid the debt that comes along with payday loans, unpaid credit card balances and mistreated overdrafts.
 With a payday loan, The interest rates can be so high that even if you pay back the money within the agreed repayment period, it will still cost you a lot more to give back than you asked for.

 If you want to borrow from your family or friends, you should first start by drawing up a budget before getting into the nitty gritty.
 You should do this to see how much money you will have left after you pay your current living expenses.

 To do this, look at your current account and any credit card statements dating back from the last 3 months.
 Before drawing up your budget, it is a good idea to get these statements ready so that you aren’t doing the budget alongside.

 If you do decide that the best option financially is to borrow from family or friends, you should set some ground rules and agree on a settlement which everyone feels comfortable with.
 Remember, every borrowing agreement should always be put in writing so that there is proof of the terms of agreement.